 The Camino de Santiago is not one road.
 It is many.
 A network of hiking trails that cross Europe.
-All Caminos lead to one place.
-The Lighthouse of Spirituality, the Cathedral of St James in Santiago de Compostela.
+Most Caminos lead to one place.
+The lighthouse of spirituality, the Cathedral of St James in Santiago de Compostela.

-As the number of Pilgrims increases on the more popular French Way or for those of you looking to experience a second Camino, the Portuguese Coastal Camino is becoming a popular alternative, offering a different type of Camino experience without crowds of Pilgrims all around.
+As the number of pilgrims increases on the more popular French Way, the Portuguese Coastal Camino is becoming a popular alternative, offering a different type of Camino experience.

-The Portuguese Coastal Camino begins in the northern Portuguese city of Porto, a beautiful place to visit in its own right.
-The route hugs the Atlantic Coast of Northern Portugal, also known as the Silver Coast – think white sands and clear blue skies.
+The Portuguese Coastal Camino begins in the Northern Portuguese city of Porto, a beautiful place to visit in its own right.
+The route hugs the Atlantic coast of Northern Portugal, also known as the Green Coast – think white sands and clear blue skies.